jerrinot/cdcportable/README.md

 greatly simplifies schema evolution and job lifecycle.

 ## Project Structure:
-The project consists of multiple modules
+The project consists of multiple modules:
 - jetjob - The data pipeline definition.
 Push changes from Postgres to Hazelcast IMap
 - clientwithoutdomainobject - Illustrates how a client with no domain object on a classpath can still work with the IMap
 - clientwithdomainobject - Shows how a client with a domain object on a classpath can work with the resulting IMap